dancespiele/yew_prism/README.md

 yew_prism="0.1"
 ```

-    **Note:** Currently yew_prism only support web_sys feature.
+**Note**: Currently yew_prism only support web_sys feature.
 Maybe [stdweb](https://github.com/koute/stdweb) feature is included
 in the future depending if the library continues to be supported.

 4. Now you are ready to use the component &#128640;